 - Replace any damaged wires or leaking hoses found in your diagnosis.

 - Clean your MAF sensor.
-This sensor is very sensitive, so only use cleaner specifically designed for mass air flow sensors.
+This sensor is very sensitive, so only use cleaners specifically designed for mass air flow sensors.
 Spray each side of the sensor for 3-5 seconds, wait 10 seconds, then spray again.
 You don’t need to wipe it off.

 - Clear the codes and test drive your car to see if the code comes back.
 If it does, replace the MAF sensor.
 Make sure you use an OEM component, not an after-market product.
 Incompatible MAF sensors can lead to further problems with your system.